JoshuaEGonzalezRuiz/Charging-Along-The-Way/README.md

 -------------------

 1) Set your HERE SDK credentials to
-    - `android/app/src/main/AndroidManifest.xml`
+    - `app/src/main/AndroidManifest.xml`

-2) Unzip the HERE SDK zip file.
+2) Unzip the HERE SDK to a folder of your choice, copy the file with the `aar` extension and paste it into the `app/libs` path of your project.

-3) Find the 'aar' file and place it in the 'lib' folder inside this project.
+3) Now perform a `gradle sync` on your project.

-4) Start an emulator and run this project.
+4) Done, now you can run your project on the device you want (pay attention to the instructions inside the app).

 More information can be found in the [_Get Started_](https://developer.here.com/documentation/android-sdk-navigate/dev_guide/index.html) section of the _Developer's Guide_.